CUFCTL/mlbd/skills/palmetto-cluster.md

 The Palmetto Cluster is Clemson's high-performance computing cluster.
 In our lab we use Palmetto extensively to run experiments that we can't run on our own machines.
 Full documentation on Palmetto can be found [here](https://www.palmetto.clemson.edu/palmetto/).
 There is also a [Youtube tutorial](https://www.youtube.com/playlist?list=PLagFkXs2Bczaukd90bUWy0E2qub9alZn1) for Palmetto created by Clemson CITI.

-### Accessing Palmetto via JupyterHub
+### Accessing Palmetto via Browser

-The easiest way to access Palmetto is through [JupyterHub](https://www.palmetto.clemson.edu/jupyterhub).
-Once you sign in with your Clemson username, you can provision a compute node and run Jupyter notebooks from your home directory on Palmetto.
+The easiest way to access Palmetto is through [Palmetto OnDemand](https://openod02.palmetto.clemson.edu/).
+Once you sign in with your Clemson username, you can do anything you would do in a terminal, and much more.
+You must be on the campus network or the Clemson VPN in order to use this website, otherwise it will not show up.

 ### Accessing Palmetto via SSH